Confidentiality & Privacy

 Confidential resources for students on-campus (students who are off-campus are also welcome to contact these resources) include:

-• Confidential resources include (Meg Bossong, Director of Sexual Assault Response and Prevention; Riley Kavanagh, Violence Prevention Coordinator; Carolina Echenique ‘15, Admissions; Emery Shriver, Libraries; Mike Evans, Zilkha Center; Rabbi Seth Wax, Chaplains’ Office; and Alice Lee, Athletics) who can provide support, help you access resources, or offer information about on- and off-campus options.
+• Confidential resources include Director of Sexual Assault Response and Prevention; Riley Kavanagh, Violence Prevention Coordinator; Carolina Echenique ‘15, Admissions; Emery Shriver, Libraries; Mike Evans, Zilkha Center; Rabbi Seth Wax, Chaplains’ Office; and Alice Lee, Athletics) who can provide support, help you access resources, or offer information about on- and off-campus options.
 Other confidential resources on and off campus include Integrative Wellbeing and Health Services; the college chaplains; and the Elizabeth Freeman Center, which is the local rape crisis center and domestic violence organization and also has a 24/7 hotline.

 Confidentiality Requirements for Student Participating in Investigation and Adjudication processes